 My focus on views toward the groups associated with the parties departs from most studies of polarization.
 There is a robust literature on the role of policy attitudes in polarization.
-Some ask whether ordinary Americans are sharply divided in their views and whether they have become more so in recent decades (e.g., Abramowitz and Saunders, 2005; Fiorina, Abrams and Pope, 2006); others focus on the reciprocal relationships between polarization among political elites and division among the mass public (e.g., Hetherington, 2001; Levendusky, 2013).
-Taking a different path, I explore the connections between citizens' views of the parties on the one hand, and their feelings of the groups that make up the party coalitions and that are central actors in many policy disagreements on the other.
+Some ask whether ordinary Americans are sharply divided in their views and whether they have become more so in recent decades (e.g. Fiorina et al. 2006; Abramowitz and Saunders 2005); others focus on the reciprocal relationships between polarization among political elites and division among the mass public (e.g. Hetherington 2001; Levendusky 2013).
+Taking a different path, I explore the connections between citizens' views of the parties, on the one hand, and their feelings of the groups that make up the party coalitions and that are central actors in many policy disagreements.

 There are several reasons to focus on feelings about social groups.
 First, few citizens think about politics in ideological or even issue-based terms.
-Rather, most understand the parties-and politics more generally-in terms of groups (Campbell et al., 1960; Converse, 1964; Kinder and Kalmoe, 2017).
-Moreover, people are highly attuned to the social groups that make up the major political party coalitions, and party affiliation itself is a social identity that citizens understand in relation to other identities (Green, Palmquist and Schickler, 2002; Miller, Wlezien and Hildreth, 1991).
+Rather, most understand the parties-and politics more generally-in terms of groups (Campbell et al. 1960: 2; Converse 1964; Kinder and Kalmoe 2017).
+Moreover, people are highly attuned to the social groups that make up the major political party coalitions, and party affiliation itself is a social identity that citizens understand in relation to other identities (Green et al. 2002; Miller et al. 1991).

 In addition, partisan conflict is structured by social group cleavages.
-For example, in his examination of partisan realignment in the 1980s, Petrocik argues that "One is hard pressed to find instances where issue conflict is independent of social cleavages.
-Issues and ideology may be the language of party conflict, but group needs and conflicts are its source in modern party systems" (1987, p.
-353).
+For example, in his examination of partisan realignment in the 1980s, Petrocik argues that:

+One is hard pressed to find instances where issue conflict is independent of social cleavages.
+Issues and ideology may be the language of party conflict, but group needs and conflicts are its source in modern party systems.
+(1987: 353)

 Petrocik traces changes in the groups that make up the parties-that is, changes in the party identification of social groups like white Northern Protestants, white Southerners, African Americans, and others.
-Thus, he-like many others who study partisan realignment-focuses on the social make-up of party membership.
+Thus, he-like many others who study partisan realignment-focuses on the social makeup of party membership.

-Considering racial groups, many analyses trace the movement of African Americans into the Democratic Party and white Americans-especially in the South-toward the Republicans as the parties polarized on civil rights in the mid-twentieth century (e.g., Carmines and Stimson, 1989; Schickler, 2016).
-The relative homogeneity of African Americans' views on civil rights and social and economic policy (Dawson, 1994) facilitates the conflation in these accounts of symbolic party image-Democrats stand for the interests of African Americans-and demographic party membership-African Americans are overwhelmingly Democratic.
+Considering racial groups, many analyses trace the movement of African Americans into the Democratic Party and white Americans-especially in the South-toward the Republicans as the parties polarized on civil rights in the mid-twentieth century (e.g. Carmines and Stimson 1989; Schickler 2016).
+The relative homogeneity of African Americans' views on civil rights and social and economic policy (Dawson 1994) facilitates the conflation in these accounts of symbolic party image-Democrats stand for the interests of African Americans-and demographic party membership-African Americans are overwhelmingly Democratic.
 But of course, that symbolic image also led some white Americans-those with liberal views on civil rights-to favor Democrats and oppose Republicans.